 This is going to come down to personal preference, but smoked salt is a trendy and innovative way to add a smoky element to your foods without going through the trouble of smoking them.

 It’s also a way to let you dishes or signature cocktails standout from others.
 Instead of salt and pepper on your Bloody Mary, why not rim the glass with smoked salt.
 Instead of flaked or rock salt on your steak, add a pinch of smoked salt.
+A little sprinkle of smoked salt can also dress up a salad!
 The sky really is the limit and it’s an experimental chef’s dream, unlocking all sorts of flavor possibilities.
 Just keep these things in mind:

-1. Flavor – Smoked salt has a unique, smoky flavor that can add depth and complexity to dishes.
+- Flavor – Smoked salt has a unique, smoky flavor that can add depth and complexity to dishes.
 If you enjoy smoky flavors and think that smoked salt would enhance your cooking, it may be worth trying.
+Many smoked salts have a fairly pronounced smoky flavor, so it’s best to start with a little to avoid overpowering your dish.

-4. Availability – Smoked salt is widely available at specialty stores, gourmet markets, and online retailers.
-However, if you live in an area where it is difficult to find or purchase, it may not be worth the effort to seek it out.
+- Availability – Smoked salt is widely available at specialty stores, gourmet markets, and online retailers.

 Ultimately, whether or not smoked salt is worth it is a matter of personal preference and will depend on your individual taste preferences and budget.
 If you enjoy smoky flavors and are willing to pay a premium for a high-quality product, smoked salt may be a worthwhile addition to your pantry.